 While I don’t necessarily agree with all points made by these respective works, I have found them valuable for expanding (and challenging) my thinking on the human side of data-intensive systems.
 This list is neither static, nor frequently updated, but I always appreciate suggestions.
-Titles are written in the French grammatical style generally because that is the singular piece of French grammar that I quite like.

 Labor perspective of digital piecework and/or modern computing: